Interactive-Intelligent-Systems/diarg/README.md

 >>> Recommendation after context switch: {c}
 ```

-Note that the enforcement of *consistency* implies that given an argumentation framework AF' and its predecessor AF,
+Note that the enforcement of *reference independence* implies that given an argumentation framework AF' and its predecessor AF,
 with AF' being a normal expansion of AF, if the conclusion derived AF' is different from the conclusion derived from AF,
 the conclusion of AF' must contain an argument that is not in AF.